Home / Blog / Hermes Agent skills: how they work, how to create them, and what's on the Skills Hub

 How many skills can Hermes have installed?

-There's no hard limit.
-But skills loaded per context have a soft ceiling based on your model's context window — more installed skills means more potential tokens consumed by skill loading.
-In practice, well-scoped skill descriptions (specific trigger conditions) keep loading efficient because irrelevant skills aren't loaded.
+No hard limit.
+But skills loaded per context have a soft ceiling based on your model's context window — more installed skills means more potential tokens consumed.
+Well-scoped trigger descriptions keep loading efficient because irrelevant skills do not get loaded.

 Deploy in 5 minutes.